Gradiant/Natural-Language-Explanations-4-AD/README.md

 This repository contains examples of generated Human-Centric natural language explanations (NLEs) of explainable AI outputs.
 The system combines deep autoencoder-based anomaly detection, SHAP feature attribution for explainability, and large language models (LLMs) to produce concise, actionable explanations for SOC analysts.
 Three prompting strategies are compared: zero-shot, contextualized, and a novel HITL (Human-in-the-Loop) approach using Retrieval-Augmented Generation (RAG) with a database of human-validated alerts.
 The adopted methodology is structured into five distinct phases:

-1. **Data Analysis & Preprocessing**: Network traffic from enterprise cloud services and internal subnets is aggregated via a Citrix gateway and normalized through a Flow Extractor Pipeline.
+1. **Data Analysis & Preprocessing**: Network traffic from enterprise cloud services and internal subnets is aggregated via a Citrix gateway and normalized through a flow extractor pipeline.
 2. **Anomaly Detection**: An Autoencoder architecture is utilized to process the flow data and predict potential irregularities.
 3. **SHAP Integration**: Represented as Feature Influence Analysis, this phase extracts specific feature importances to interpret the model's predictions.
-4. **Human-Centered Explanations**: A LLM augmented by a Retrieval-Augmented Generation (RAG) database containing historical alert data and context—synthesizes technical feature data into coherent narratives.
+4. **Human-Centered Explanations**: A LLM augmented by a RAG database containing historical alert data and context—synthesizes technical feature data into coherent narratives.
 5. **NLE Alignment**: An interactive feedback loop is established, allowing SOC analysts to review and refine the generated alerts, which are then fed back into the RAG database as reviewed instances for refinement.

 ![Full Architecture](pipeline.png "Full Architecture")